luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 2**

 Your muse is either better quality or has somehow improved on its own.
 It has either 1 Insight pool or 1 Flex pool, your choice.
 These pool points may only be spent on actions and tests made by your muse.
-They follow all of the normal rules for pools (▶34, EP2).
+They follow all of the normal rules for [pools](../../../03/05-pools.md) (_EP2_).

 ### Gold Star

 **▲ Ego Trait • CP Cost: 1/2**

 You did something to earn the ongoing respect of one particular faction.
 You receive a +10 modifier per level to Rep Tests and social skill tests with NPCs of that particular faction.
-When picking a faction, use the faction list from ▶44, EP2, but break the criminal and hypercorp factions into smaller grouping (i.e., triads or Venusian hypercorps).
-This trait is incompatible with the Blocklisted Rep or Black Mark traits (▶77, EP2) with the same faction.
+When picking a faction, use the [faction list](../../../04/07-step-4-faction.md#factions) from _EP2_, but break the criminal and hypercorp factions into smaller grouping (i.e., triads or Venusian hypercorps).
+This trait is incompatible with the [Blocklisted Rep](../../../04/28-traits.md#blocklisted-rep) or [Black Mark traits](../../../04/28-traits.md#black-mark) (_EP2_) with the same faction.

 ### Habitat Tranquility